Visit us

 The Heart of Newhaven Community was constituted on 28th January 2019 with a Steering Group of 12 members.

 Our vision is that our intergenerational and collaborative practice encourages, develops and facilitates inclusive activities which increase tolerance, celebrate diversity and promote individual and community wellbeing.
-Embedding of intergenerational practice at The Heart is a key ambition which will take time and support to achieve.
+Embedding intergenerational practice at The Heart is a key ambition which will take time and support to achieve.
 The aspiration is to work in partnership to bring older and young people together through purposeful, mutually beneficial activities to promote greater understanding and respect between generations.

-We want young people and older people to be better connected, less socially isolated and more actively engaged with their community, contributing towards active citizenship, increased independence, wellbeing and Self-confidence.
+We want young people and older people to be better connected, less socially isolated and more actively engaged with their community, contributing towards active citizenship, increased independence, well-being and self-confidence.

 Meet the Team